Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 therefore, all tests must happen based on a coherent snapshot of all modules.

-This approach can be seen as a generalization of Google's official strategy of "building from HEAD", where what Google calls "HEAD" would be the collection of branches for modules that pass their unit tests.
+This approach can be seen as a generalization of Google’s official strategy of "building from HEAD", where what Google calls "HEAD" would be the collection of branches for modules that pass their unit tests.
 In this more general approach,